AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/getStarTransactions$DirectInput.md

 > **getStarTransactions$DirectInput**: `object`

-Returns the list of Telegram star transactions for the specified owner
+Returns the list of Telegram Star transactions for the specified owner

 ## Type declaration